 Whether you are new to wetland science or a seasoned expert, you are sure to learn something new from our outstanding lineup of plenary speakers.
-These renowned experts will share new research findings, new management techniques and new perspectives.
-Take advantage of this opportunity to meet and hear from our leaders.
+These experts will share new research findings, new management techniques and new perspectives.
+Join us every morning during the Daily Opening Plenary to meet and hear from these leaders in the field.